nicksardo/forward/README.md

 # forward
-Reads Stdin and forwards data to a remote destination over UDP/TCP/TCP+TLS Defaults to connecting via TCP+TLS and teeing input to stdout
+Reads Stdin and forwards data to a remote destination over UDP/TCP/TCP+TLS.
+Defaults to connecting via TCP+TLS and teeing input to stdout

+Data is buffered until reaching a newline char before being sent over the network.
+Should the connection fail to connect or the connection is lost, `forward` will not panic so the superceding process can continue uninterrupted.

+Future work:
+Possibly reconnect TCP connection if lost.

 ### Usage
 ```shell